hapax/hapax.github.io/assets/mindjam.md

 In a
 [previous post](https://hapax.github.io/philosophy/physics/psychology-time/),
-I argued that it was possible to reconcile four-dimensionalism (a belief that all times exist) with our seemingly indisputable experience of being lodged in the present moment.
+I argued that it was possible to reconcile four-dimensionalism (a belief that all times exist) with our peculiar experience of time.
 Put simply, each moment is *always* being experienced, creating a sort of "brainjam" in which our life is eternally pickled into the spacetime continuum.